EagleEye17/itelective3-web/README.md

 * Node.js

 ## System
-The system is an Attendance Monitoring System.
+The system is an Attendance Monitoring System built using the MEVN (MongoDB-Express JS-Vue JS-Node.js) stack.
+This system is tasked with recording a students attendance with the ability to read, edit, and delete the attendance records.